Kajal Aggarwal: In the media

 Aggarwal is considered among the most popular actors of Telugu cinema.
 She is one of the highest paid actresses in South Indian cinema, according to various media reports.
 Aggarwal has appeared in Forbes Indias Celebrity 100 list of 2015, where she debuted at 58th position with an estimated annual income of ₹101.3 million.
 She stood at the 15th place on Forbes Indias most influential stars on Instagram in South cinema for the year 2021.

-Aggarwal was placed 2nd in 2020 and 4th in 2021, in the most tweeted South Indian actress list.
+Aggarwal was placed 2nd in 2020 and 4th in 2021, in the most tweeted South Indian actresses list.
 In 2022, she was named among the most searched Asian on Google and also became the most searched South Indian actress, that year.
 Aggarwal was named the Hyderabad Times Most Desirable Woman of 2016.
 In the same list, she was later placed 2nd in 2017, 10th in 2018, 8th in 2019 and 9th in 2020.
 She is a celebrity endorser for several brands such as Panasonic, Dabur Amla Oil, Bru and Pond's.
 As of August 2024, she is one of the most-followed Telugu actors on Instagram.